 When It’s Showtime, Your Research Investment Pays Big Dividends

 Remember, interviewing is a two-way street.
 Of course you want to make a good impression.
-But for those who do their homework, the interview session also is a rare opportunity to get a glimpse of what’s really going on behind the firm’s slick brochures and flashy website.
-Not only will you pose relevant questions that set you apart, you also will have prepared your mind to “hear” things that less-informed candidates simply won’t grasp.
+But for those who do their homework, the interview is a rare opportunity to learn what’s really going on behind the firm’s slick brochures and flashy website.
+This will allow you pose relevant questions that set you apart.
+You also will have prepared your mind to “hear” things that less-informed candidates simply won’t grasp.

-When you truly understand why a particular firm is a great match for your skills and interests, you’ll “show up” in a way that can’t help but impress an interviewer.
+If you truly understand why a particular firm is a great match for your skills and interests, it’ll give you confidence that’ll impress an interviewer.
 Having done a bang-up job of research, you’ll be poised and confident when you step into the interview.
-Instead of repeating the same freshman questions that everyone else asks, you’ll be prepared to engage in an intelligent discussion — one that makes a big impression on those who are judging your capabilities.
+Instead of repeating the same basic that everyone else asks, you’ll be prepared to engage in an intelligent discussion — one that makes a big impression on those who are judging your capabilities.

 Attract & Retain Top Talent